 1 tbsp coffee, ground extra fine

-In a mixing bowl, combine the coconut oil and sugar.
-Mix for about 2 minutes, until somewhat smooth.
+In a bowl of a mixer fitted with the paddle attachment, combine the coconut oil and sugar.
+Mix for about 2 minutes, until almost smooth.
 Beat in the eggs, one at a time.
 Add the coffee.

 In a separate bowl, stir together the cocoa powder, baking soda, flour and nutmeg.
 Gradually add the dry ingredients to the batter.
 Mix just until combined.
 Fold in the yogurt.

-Divide the batter evenly among the 8 muffin cups.
+Divide the batter evenly among the 8 cups in the tin.
 Bake for 18 minutes or until a toothpick inserted in the center comes out clean.
 Remove from the oven and cool completely.

-For the frosting, combine the butter and confectioner’s sugar in a mixing bowl and mix on medium to medium-high until well combined.
-Slowly add the eggnog, 1 tablespoon at a time, until you reach your desired constancy.
+For the frosting, combine the butter and confectioner’s sugar in a mixing bowl and mix on medium and then medium-high until well combined.
+Slowly add the eggnog, 1 tablespoon at a time.
 Frost your cupcakes once cool and sprinkle each with a dusting of finely ground coffee.